Random spanning forests, Markov matrix spectra and well distributed points: Re-reading Micchelli-Willoughby proof

-Theorem~3.2 in~\cite{MW79} is a statement on symmetric matrices that in our setting can be stated as follows. \begin{theorem} {\bf (Micchelli and Willoughby~\cite{MW79})} Fix an arbitrary $x\in\mathcal{X}$, for all $k < l$, $\nu^x_k$ in equation \eqref{SequenceMeas} is a non-negative measure. \end{theorem} In this section we give a proof of this theorem following the key steps of Micchelli and Willoughby's algebraic proof, however, unlike the original proof, we develop probabilistic or combinatorial arguments.
+Theorem~3.2 in~\cite{MW79} is a statement on symmetric matrices that in our setting can be described as follows. \begin{theorem} {\bf (Micchelli and Willoughby~\cite{MW79})} For all $x$ in ${\cal X}$ and all $k < l$, $\nu_k^x$ is a non-negative measure. \end{theorem} In this section we give a proof of this theorem following the key steps of Micchelli and Willoughby's algebraic proof, however, unlike the original proof, we develop probabilistic or combinatorial arguments.

 Before starting the proof we note, following~\cite{M10}, that equation (\ref{acqua_di_rosa}) can be rewritten as